Leave site Skip to content

 Safeguarding concerns

 If a child is suffering or is likely to suffer from harm, make a referral to children’s social care immediately.
 Referrals should follow the local processes.
-You can also ring us on 101 (for non-emergencies) or 999 (for emergencies).
+You can also call 999 for emergencies.

 1. Step 1 :